cemvarol/AZ-303-Labs/Lab-05/Lab-05.md

 5. Select **Generate SAS and connection string**.

-> **Note:** You can upload the file after enabling object option.
-However this will be available with the new Blob service SAS URL.

 6. Note the value of **Blob service SAS URL** onto a notepad.

 #### Task 4: Create a blob container by using Azure Storage Explorer